hhousni/my_professional_website/content/blog/_index.md

 # for list-sidebar layout
 sidebar:
-  title: Welcome
+  title: Karibu
   description: |
-    To my blog where I share my intellectual curiosity about Data science, Economics and Marketing.
+    Welcome to my blog where I share my intellectual curiosity about Data science, Economics and Marketing.
 It includes notes and tutorials for the community and my future self.
   author: "Housni Hassani"
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml